Supporting the development of forest certification in Southeast Asia

-The 2016 PEFC Collaboration Fund supported Thai stakeholders as they developed a certification system that responded to the needs of the country's smallholders, many of which grow trees outside forests, such as rubber trees.
-In late 2016, the Federation of Thai Industries (F.T.I.) became the PEFC national member for Thailand.
+The 2016 PEFC Collaboration Fund supported Thai stakeholders develop a certification system that responded to the needs of the country's smallholders.
+Later the same year, the Federation of Thai Industries (F.T.I.) became the PEFC national member for Thailand.
 In 2019, the Thai national forest certification system achieved PEFC endorsement.

 With a committed government and engaged local stakeholders, Vietnam continues to develop its national forest certification system.
 In late 2018, the Prime Minister approved the project on sustainable forest management and forest certification by establishing the national forest certification system, in line with PEFC international requirements.
-A few month later in 2019, the Vietnam Forest Certification Office (VAFS) was launched.
-The newly established office will coordinate forest certification activities in Vietnam and manage the national forest certification system.
-In May 2019, Vietnam joined the PEFC alliance as a national member.

 As Myanmar continues to reform its forest sector, we are partnering with the Myanmar Forest Certification Committee (MFCC) to support this transition to the sustainable management of its forests.
 MFCC and project partners have since made steady progress to develop and offer practical solutions for the forest sector which verify the legality and traceability of harvested wood.
 In parallel, MFCC is continuing to strengthen the national certification system to meet PEFC’s requirements.
 MFCC became a PEFC national member in May 2019.